This post is constantly being updated with the newest and most awesome books available. Recently updated in July 2016.

 Whether you work for yourself or another boss, there’s a TON of advice on increasing productivity and focusing on the right/important things.

-8. The 4-Hour Work Week by Tim Ferris
+8. The Mint Manual by Tim Murphy

 One of the scariest moments an employee can face is when you realize you want to stop working for the man and start running your own show.
 In this book, the author shares practical yet inspiring advice on overcoming your fears and making a successful leap into living your dream.